 On March 21, the Vi organized a videoconference presentation for 52 students of the Moscow State Institute of International Relations, a Russian affiliate member.
-About two-third of attendants were women.

 Diana Korka, from UNCTAD's Division on Technology and Logistics, delivered a presentation to discuss the opportunities and challenges of e-commerce for development.
 The presentation was also attended by Ulin Denis, Deputy Director of the Department of Europe, North America and international organizations from the Ministry of Economic Development of the Russian Federation.